US troops, Afghans killed in suicide attacks outside Kabul airport

-US service members and Afghans have been killed in two suicide bombing attacks outside Kabul's airport, a Pentagon spokesman said Thursday.
+Twelve US service members and dozens of Afghans have been killed in two bombing attacks outside Kabul's airport, according to the Pentagon and Afghanistan's Ministry of Public Health.

 The deadly blasts came as the United States and other Western countries raced to complete a massive evacuation of their citizens and Afghan allies following the Taliban takeover of the country.